Last Updated on January 10, 2023

 Bridal Veil Falls

-82 miles (1 hour 34 minutes)
+82 miles from Asheville (1 hour 34 minutes)

-This is the first of two Bridal Veil waterfalls near Asheville, Brevard, and Cherokee that we’ll mention.
-The other one is inside DuPont State Recreational Forest and this one is a roadside waterfall between Highlands and Franklin on US 64.
+This is the first of two “Bridal Veil” named waterfalls near Asheville that we’ll mention.
+The other Bridal Veil Falls is inside DuPont State Recreational Forest and this one is a roadside waterfall between Highlands and Franklin on US 64.

 All you have to do is pull off, get out of your car, and admire this Bridal Veil.
 When the road is in service, you can even drive behind the falls.

-Waterfalls near Asheville (Waterfall Hikes)
+Waterfalls near Asheville (Hikes)

 For these waterfalls near Asheville, we’ve indicated trail length along with driving distances from the aforementioned three destinations.

-27 miles (31 minutes)
+27 miles from Asheville (31 minutes)

 Trail length: 3 miles round trip